24K Magic (album): Recording

 Mars asked American singer-songwriter James Fauntleroy to help him write "That's What I Like", but Fauntleroy end-up co-writing most of the songs on the album.
 Fauntleroy said; "Bruno is the core of those songs and Phil is a huge part of the reason those songs sound like that."
 He added that despite having a good time with them, it was "probably the most intense album process of my life".
 American record producer and DJ Skrillex said he and Mars were creating something "different, awesome and next level and sounds like nothing else that's happened before".
 He also affirmed that they could work on "more of a Skrillex thing".
-The DJ concluded, "... he has a vision for his album, and I'm helping him produce it on some of the songs."
 The song they were working on was not completed in time for the album's release.
 American rapper T-Pain who worked on "Straight Up & Down", said he saw Mars and his band, with the engineer "jamming out and having a good time".
 T-Pain affirmed Mars "was real specific about what he wanted".

 The Stereotypes, a production team, were also involved in the album's composition.
 They have worked with Mars since 2007, however, after the singer signed a deal with Atlantic Records they did not collaborate very often.
 Nevertheless, in 2015, Jonathan Yip, a member of the Stereotypes, talked with Mars about working together.
 The latter asked for "some beats" for 24K Magic, but "nothing came of it".
-In June 2016, Mars asked Yip if they would like to help him finish a song for his album, to add a little "seasoning".
+In June 2016, Mars asked Yip if they would like to help him finish a song for his album.
 He needed another song with a certain tempo and key.
 Yip sent Mars an idea that caught his attention, and he asked the Stereotypes to come to the studio.
 Once in the studio, it took them some time to "get the groove" on the track.
 They spent the first couple of hours catching up and having fun.
 The Stereotypes helped Mars finishing "24K Magic" and "That's What I Like".
 They also created "Finesse" with Shampoo Press & Curl.
 The team noticed that Mars "is his own biggest critic", a "perfectionist".